 Greece's Tsipras lays out prospect of bond market return

-Protesters hold European flags during an anti government rally outside the Greek parliament, central Athens, Tuesday, June 20 , 2017.
-More than a thousand people took part in the rally chanting "resign" and other slogans against the Greek government.
+Protesters take part on an anti government rally outside the Greek parliament in central Athens, Tuesday, June 20 , 2017.
+More than a thousand people took part in the rally chanting " resign" and other slogans against the Greek government.

 Comments